May Seventh Cadre School

-May Seventh Cadre Schools (五七干校 (五七幹校)) were a system of rural communes throughout mainland China established during the Cultural Revolution to train Chinese Communist Party (CCP) cadres to follow the mass line, including through the use of manual labor.
+May Seventh Cadre Schools (五七干校 (五七幹校)) were a system of rural communes throughout mainland China established during the Cultural Revolution.
+The aim was to train Chinese Communist Party (CCP) Cadres to have a thorough understanding of the rural proletarian work ethic— for government cadres to work towards a communal good while purging their more bourgeois elements.
+This was achieved through two means: through manual agricultural labour and close study of Marxist and Maoist texts.